Section Background

 Receive an Office Action?
 It’s OK.
 We May Be Able to Help.

 Over 60% of trademark applications receive Office Actions from the USPTO.
 Although it may seem distressing, it doesn’t have to be.
 Many Office Actions can be cleared up with some clerical fixes and agreeing to some changes proposed by the USPTO.
 You shouldn’t give up your application because of this hurdle.
-Let us see if we can help with our quick, secure online process backed by our full customer support.

-Office Action Responses$149
+Office Action Responses$399

 Simple Process